 Yes, the price is high, but you’ll be thankful for the extreme levels of weather protection if you’re heading into testing wilderness environments.
 We also massively value Patagonia’s brand ethos which means products designed with pure passion get manufactured in the best possible circumstances.

-Reading between the lines you’ll see that Fox only states the Ranger Water pant to be water-resistant and not waterproof, but this isn’t obvious when out in downright terrible conditions and they do a stellar job of rejecting the rain and keeping you dry.
+Reading between the lines you’ll see that Fox only states the Ranger Water pant to be water-resistant and not waterproof, but this isn’t obvious when out in downright terrible conditions, and these trousers do a stellar job of rejecting the rain and keeping you dry.
 Keeping those elements out is a lightweight three-layer construction that sports well-rounded waterproof, windproof and breathable traits.
-It’s not got the same waterproofing longevity as the likes of the Endura or Patagonia options but it’s decent enough for the majority of wet riding.
+It’s not got the same waterproofing longevity as the Endura or Patagonia options but it’s decent enough for the majority of wet riding.
 We did, however, find the ratchet waist adjustment to be one of the best and most reliable systems out there.

-Toughness is the name of the game, the inner thighs, bum panel and knees all get extra reinforcement to provide an extra layer of protection against the mud while also staying robust for crashes.
+Toughness is the name of the game, the inner thighs, bum panel, and knees all get extra reinforcement to provide an extra layer of protection against the mud while also staying robust for crashes.
 The trade-off for this beefy construction is weight and a hotter than average running temperature.
-They’re also more noticeable when you’re pedaling than lighter, tighter trousers.
+They’re also more noticeable when you’re pedaling than lighter, tighter pants.

 There are adjustable straps around the calves to allow for the fit to be fine-tuned and a double-popper waist fastener keeps things secure and simple.